chrisxfire/chrisxfire.github.io/content/notes/dotnet/fundamentals/regular-expressions.md

 Ordinarily, the regex engine uses linear progression to traverse an input strig and compare it to a regex pattern.
 Indeterminate quantifiers like `*`, `+`, and `?` allow the regex engine to give up a partial successful match to search for a successful match in the entire pattern.
 This is *backtracking*.

 Backtracking can significantly degrade performance.
 Worst case, execution time doubles for each additional character in input.
-If backtracking is not necessary, disable it with an atomic group: `(?>subexpression)`
+If backtracking is not necessary, either:
+1. Disable it with an atomic group: `(?>subexpression)`, or;
+2. Pass `RegexOptions.NonBacktracking`.
+This guarantees linear progression and avoids backtracking.

+### Nonbacktracking Mode Considerations
+NonBacktracking is <u>not</u> compatible with:
+- `RegexOptions.RightToLeft`
+- `RegexOptions.ECMASCript`
+- Atomic groups
+- Backreferences
+- Balancing groups
+- Conditionals
+- Lookarounds
+- Start anchors (\G)

+If a capture group is in a loop, `NonBacktracking` will only return the last matched value for that capture.
+This is different from the normal behavior of returning all matched values.

 ## Timeouts
 Always set a timeout to minimize effect of excessive backtracking, if it occurs.